ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 Restoring from a backup does not require stopping the server.

+The query processes parts in parallel, the number of threads is regulated by the `max_threads` setting.

 For more information about backups and restoring data, see the [Data Backup](/docs/en/operations/backup.md) section.

 ## UNFREEZE PARTITION